Jorge Quiroga: Post-presidency (2002–present)

-Quiroga ran for President in his own right in the 2005 election, as the candidate for a new right-of-center coalition known as Social and Democratic Power (PODEMOS), which included the bulk of Banzer's former ADN organization.
+Quiroga ran for president in his own right in the 2005 election, as the candidate for a new right-of-center coalition known as Social and Democratic Power (PODEMOS), which included the bulk of Banzer's former ADN organization.
 His main opponent was the leftist Evo Morales of the Movement Towards Socialism.
 Morales won the election and Quiroga finished a distant second place, receiving 28.6% of the vote.

 He has also worked as a consultant for the World Bank and the International Monetary Fund.
 In 2002, he was honored in a tribute exhibit at his alma mater, Texas A&M University.
-He is, as of November 2016, active in the private sector and many international organizations, among them: as Vice-President of Club de Madrid with almost 100 former heads of state and government; on the board of Results for Development-R4D in Washington D.C.; as a member of the Inter-American Dialogue and the International Advisory Council of the China Economic Club; and in different capacities on the Global Adaptation Institute, the Foro Iberoamericano and many others.
+He is, as of November 2016, active in the private sector and many international organizations, among them: as vice-president of Club de Madrid with almost 100 former heads of state and government; on the board of Results for Development-R4D in Washington D.C.; as a member of the Inter-American Dialogue and the International Advisory Council of the China Economic Club; and in different capacities on the Global Adaptation Institute, the Foro Iberoamericano and many others.
 He has presided FUNDEMOS since 2002, a Bolivian public policy foundation.
-His areas of expertise are: management of international aid and cooperation for developing countries; macroeconomic policy; constitutional, legal and institutional reforms; private and official external debt restructuring and relief; programs to reduce drug trafficking and cocaine production; and broadly in Latin American public policy, trade, economics, finance and banking, integration, politics and development issues.
+His areas of expertise are: management of international aid and cooperation for developing countries; macroeconomic policy; constitutional, legal and institutional reforms; private and official external debt restructuring and relief; programs to reduce drug trafficking and cocaine production; and broadly in South American public policy, trade, economics, finance and banking, integration, politics and development issues.

+In 2010 he was charged with libel and slander.
+He accused the management of the public banking group Banco Unión S.A. of corruption, money laundering, and mismanagement.
+In the first instance, he was sentenced to two years and eight months in prison.
+According to the constitution, this means he can no longer run for public office.
+However, Quiroga filed an appeal.

 He was appointed as vice president of the Club de Madrid in 2011.

-On 2 December 2019, the interim government of Jeanine Áñez appointed Quiroga as an international delegate on a special mission to denounce human rights violations by the ousted Morales administration.
+On 2 December 2019, the interim government of Jeanine Áñez appointed Quiroga as an international delegate on a special mission to denounce alleged human rights violations by the ousted Morales administration.
 He held the post for just over a month, before resigning on 8 January 2020 in order to announce his presidential candidacy for the snap elections to be held later that year.
-Throughout the election cycle, he remained around sixth place reaching between 1 to 2% in opinion polling and never surpassing 7%.
+Throughout the election cycle, he remained around sixth place reaching between 1 and 2% in opinion polling and never surpassing 7%.
 On 11 October, one week before the scheduled election, Quiroga announced he was dropping out of the presidential race.
 He indicated in his withdrawal announcement that he wished to prevent an outright victory of Luis Arce of the Movement for Socialism party in the first electoral round by consolidating the right around Carlos Mesa.